ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

       makes up for it.

-      > "Solitude was like a drug that she wasn’t sure she wanted to do without."
+      <blockquote>"Solitude was like a drug that she wasn’t sure she wanted to
+      do without."</blockquote>
     genres:
       - Fiction
       - Thriller